 If you registered into the course on the second day of class, you must meet with the professor in her office to go over what you missed.
 If you register into the course after 2 days (thereby making the 3rd class), one of those days counts as an unexcused absence.
 It is the student responsibility to ensure meeting the professor once you are enrolled in the course.
-A 2nd or 3rd unexcused absence will reduce your final grade by 5% for every day.
+A 2nd and subsequent unexcused absences will reduce your final grade by 5 points for each day.
+Four unexcused absences (5 total absences) require consultation with the professor to discuss grade reduction and the possibility to drop the class.
 Make certain you communicate with your professor.